 Applicants will be notified by mail of the Department's decision by April 1.
 Decisions cannot be given by telephone.

 The minimum required residency for students enrolled in the SMACT program is two academic years.
 SMACT students do not register for summer term.

 A faculty advisor from the Art, Culture and Technology Program is assigned to each SMACT student at matriculation.
 The advisor will consult on the student's initial plan of study and on each subsequent term's choice of subjects.
 This individual should be a faculty member with whom the student is in close contact; changes in advisor may be made to make this possible.
 The advisor monitors the student's progress through completion of the degree.

 Subjects and Credit Units

-A minimum of 156 units of coursework is required, not including thesis.
-Of these units, 111 must be H-level graduate credits.
+A minimum of 156 units of graduate-level coursework is required, not including thesis.
 Subjects to be taken:

 - 4.390 Art, Culture and Technology Studio is taken each term

 - Four advanced ACT subjects

 - Four elective subjects.
 One must be an art or architecture history class.
 One must be in Comparative Media Studies (CMS), Program in Science, Technology, and Society (STS), or another theoretically informed graduate level class.
 The other two electives will be graduate level classes that support the student's research and field of study.

 - 4.388, SMACT Thesis Preparation, taken during second term